SobujRoySunday/Diary-Management-System-in-C/README.md

 ## License

-This Diary Management System is open-source and available under the [MIT License](LICENSE).
+This Diary Management System is open-source.
 Feel free to modify and use the code as per your requirements.

 > **Note:** This documentation provides an overview of the Diary Management System and assumes that you are familiar with C programming language and its compilation process.
 For more detailed instructions, please refer to the code comments and consult the C programming resources.